Sarah Eglin (DipCNM, mBANT, BEng, ACA)

 • Appropriate levels of exercise.

-• Plentiful and restful sleep, and
+• Plentiful and restful sleep.

 • Healthful, positive relationships.

-• Prioritising rest and recovery,
+• Prioritising rest and recovery.

-• Processing and letting go of repressed emotions, and
+• Processing and releasing repressed emotions.

-• Developing strong reasons for living.
+• Cultivating strong reasons for living.

-Practical actions/improvements
+Practical actions

 Psychotherapy

-Other therapeutics
+Other Therapeutics:

 “Nothing is impossible.
 The word itself says 'I'm possible!”